Examination Candidates Returning After Three Failures

 The General Regulation under the Massage Therapy Act, 1991 states:

-Any candidate who fails one of CMTO’s certification examinations three times must obtain a new Massage Therapy diploma from a program accredited by the Canadian Massage Therapy Council for Accreditation[1] and/or recognized by the Ontario Ministry of Colleges and Universities before being eligible to attempt the examinations again.
-The new diploma must be issued by a different educational institution than the previous diploma.
+Any candidate who fails one of CMTO’s certification examinations three times must obtain a new Massage Therapy diploma from a program accredited by the Canadian Massage Therapy Council for Accreditation1 and/or recognized by the Ontario Ministry of Colleges and Universities, Research Excellence and Security before they are eligible to retake the examinations.
+The new diploma must be issued by a different educational institution than the previous diploma, meaning the candidate must attend a new school.
+A diploma issued from a different campus of their previous school will not be accepted.

-After completing a new Massage Therapy diploma, the candidate will be treated as a new examination candidate.
-This means they must obtain a successful result on both the MCQ and OSCE examinations after completing the second diploma regardless of their previous history on the examinations.
+After completing a new Massage Therapy diploma, CMTO will treat the candidate as a new examination candidate.
+The candidate must obtain a successful result on both the MCQ and OSCE examinations after completing the second diploma.
+Even if a candidate passed one of the exams before failing the second examination three times, they will have to retake both exams after completing a new Massage Therapy diploma.

 Adopted by Council: May 25, 2007